War hysteria preceding the Mountain Meadows Massacre: Background

 In early 1857, several groups of emigrants from the northwestern Arkansas region started their trek to California, joining up on the way and known as the Baker–Fancher party.
 This group was relatively wealthy, and planned to restock its supplies in Salt Lake City, as most wagon trains did at the time.
 The party reached Salt Lake City with about 120 members.
 In Salt Lake, there was an unsubstantiated rumor that the widow of the revered Mormon martyr Parley P. Pratt recognized one of the party as being present at her husband's murder.

 For the decade prior to the Fanchers' arrival there, Utah Territory existed as a theocracy led by Brigham Young.
-As part of Young's vision of a pre-millennial "Kingdom of God", Young established colonies along the California and Old Spanish Trails, where Mormon officials governed by "lay[ing] the ax at the root of the tree of sin and iniquity", while preserving individual rights.
+As part of Young's vision of a pre-millennial "Kingdom of God", Young established colonies along the California and Old Spanish Trails, where Mormon officials governed by "lay[ing] the ax at the root of the tree of sin and iniquity".
 Two of the southernmost establishments were Parowan and Cedar City, led respectively by Stake Presidents William H. Dame and Isaac C. Haight.
 Haight and Dame were, in addition, the senior regional military leaders of the Mormon militia.
 During the period just before the massacre, known as the Mormon Reformation, Mormon teachings were dramatic and strident.
 The religion had undergone a period of intense persecution in the American midwest, and faithful Mormons made solemn oaths to pray for vengeance upon those who killed the "prophets" including founder Joseph Smith and most recently apostle Parley P. Pratt, who was murdered in April 1857 in Arkansas.